Skip to content

 if (resp.status >= 400) {

-return { success: false, error: 'Failed to create contact: ' + resp.status };
+return { success: false, error: "Failed to create contact: " + resp.status };

 }

-return { success: true, data: { contactId: resp.body.id } };
+return { success: true, payload: { contactId: resp.body.id } };

 }